margual56/radio-cli/README.md

 [![asciicast](https://asciinema.org/a/Kt0CP53YO0IWPyUs1p2S45zO7.svg)](https://asciinema.org/a/Kt0CP53YO0IWPyUs1p2S45zO7)

 ### Warning! (optional dependency)
 To play youtube music you need to have `youtube-dl` installed!

+## Contributing and code of conduct
+Please, take a look at the [Contributing](https://github.com/margual56/radio-cli/blob/main/CONTRIBUTING.md) and [Code of Conduct](https://github.com/margual56/radio-cli/blob/main/CODE_OF_CONDUCT.md) guidelines

 ## Usage
 To use it, just type `radio-cli` after installing it and the program will guide you.